mrmrbailey/software-engineer-challenge/README.md

 * Add test testAddNumbersWithCustomDelimiter - Tests that numbers separated with with a custom delimiter returns their sum. that validates “//;\n1;2” returns 3;
 * Simple refactoring to test for custom delimiter pattern.
 Only returns 3 to pass the test.

+##Step 4 [Add parsing]

+* Add test for testAdd3NumbersWithCustomDelimiter - Tests that 3 numbers separated with with a custom delimiter returns their sum. that validates "//:\n1;2;3" returns 6;
+* The purpose of this test is to validate refactoring, I expect it will survive refactoring.
+* Refactored code to create a tokeniser which will parse the input.